APSAGradHack/APSAGradHack.github.io/_pages/peerreviewedresearch.md

 Beyond Bias and Barriers: Fulfilling the Potential of Women in Academic Science and Engineering.
 Committee on Maximizing the Potential of Women in Academic Science and Engineering, National Academy of Sciences, National Academy of Engineering, and Institute of Medicine.

 Baker, Maureen.
 2009.
-“Perpetuating the Academic Gender Gap.”
-Atlantis: Critical Studies in Gender, Culture & Social Justice 34 (1): 37–47.
+Perpetuating the Academic Gender Gap.
+Atlantis: Critical Studies in Gender, Culture & Social Justice 34 (1): 3747.

 Bennion, Elizabeth A. 2004.
-“The Importance of Peer Mentoring for Facilitating Professional and Personal Development.”
-PS: Political Science and Politics 37 (01): 111–13.
+The Importance of Peer Mentoring for Facilitating Professional and Personal Development.
+PS: Political Science and Politics 37 (01): 11113.

 Blau, Francine D, Janet M Currie, Rachel T. A Croson, and Donna K Ginther.
 2010.
-“Can Mentoring Help Female Assistant Professors?
-Interim Results from a Randomized Trial.”
-American Economic Review 100 (2): 348–52. doi:10.1257/aer.100.2.348.
+Can Mentoring Help Female Assistant Professors?
+Interim Results from a Randomized Trial.
+American Economic Review 100 (2): 34852. doi:10.1257/aer.100.2.348.

 Kay, Katty, and Claire Shipman.
 2014.
-“The Confidence Gap.”
+The Confidence Gap.
 The Atlantic, May.

 Bagilhole, B. (2017).
 Being different is a very difficult row to hoe: Survival strategies of women academics.
 In Changing the Subject (pp. 15-28).
 Taylor & Francis.